February is the month of love. Or so commercial advertising tells us.

 It’s also a time when couples become engaged.
 Valentine’s Day is one of the popular holidays when that life-changing question is popped.

-Initially, there’s lots of excitement.
 And there should be as you venture on a new journey together.
-But then reality starts kicking in when you begin planning your wedding.

 Some people will go to great lengths to have the wedding of their dreams.
-It’s based on the expectations they’ve developed over the years.

 Some families are expected to have big weddings – due to their family history and status.
 For these families, they have the financial resources to be extravagant.

 If you’re planning on getting married, talk about money upfront.
-It’ll minimize drama later on in the relationship.

 Think of financial decisions as choices with a domino effect.
 One decision will impact other decisions.

-For example, if you spend less on your wedding day, then the remaining money could be used for a new home to enjoy for many years.
+For example, if you spend less on your wedding day, the remaining money could be used for a new home to enjoy for many years.

 Or it could be applied to reduce educational loans or other debt brought into the relationship.